Henrique-mazzoleni/balances-and-transactions-api/README.md

 ## API

-We are providing you two endpoints: `GET /balances` and `GET /transactions`.
+From the two provided endpoints, `GET /balances` and `GET /transactions`, the data was extracted and processed in the new `GET /historical-balances`.
+The new endpoint uses authentication based on an API Key.
 Both endpoints use authentication based on an API Key.
 Therefore, we are also providing you with an API Key that should be sent using an HTTP header called `x-api-key`.
 The API Key value is